 Right-click the Computers container and choose Properties.
 (Or the OU which your SQL/SQL Cluster servers are located)

-Click on the Security Tab and click Add
+Click on the Security Tab and click Add.

 Click Object Types and check the Computers option and click Ok.